rossorilo/Portfolio/_portfolio/01-spiritengineering.md

     Vendor Communication"
 ---

-I am aware information is limited on this company and I would like to share more details, but out of respect for my colleagues and former employer, I cannot divulge too many details until the company formally unveils its product.
+Spirit Engineering is an aviation startup developing novel and market-disrupting LSA aircraft and engines.

-[Contact me](https://www.ross.thefischers.me/contact) with professional or job-related inquiries.
+Information on this company is limited because their product has not been formally unveiled.

-Spirit Engineering is a new aerospace company developing novel and market-disrupting LSA aircraft and engines.
+If you wish to know more about the company or have professional inquiries, please [contact me](https://www.ross.thefischers.me/contact).

 ## Test Cell Operation